-For All Master's Students: One single or co-author presentation at a meeting of a state, regional national, international academic/professional organization (Quint State is an acceptable outlet).
+For All Master's Students (including those pursuing the Child Life track): One single or co-author presentation at a meeting of a state, regional, national, or international academic/professional organization (Quint State is an acceptable state or regional outlet.
+Quint State is recommended for MS students.
+Doctoral students should plan to present predominantly at national or international outlets).

-For All Doctoral Students: Four our presentations at meetings of national/international academic/professional organizations, you must be single author or first author for at least two.
+For All Doctoral Students: Four presentations at meetings of national/international academic/professional organizations, you must be single author or first author for at least two.
 If, because of your field, it is not possible to make the required number of national/international presentations, two state or regional presentations (e.g. Quint State) can be substituted for one of the national/international presentations.

 Append a copy of acceptance letters or a copy of program pages.

 Citations of all presentations.